-The Virgin Australia Velocity Flyer Visa card comes with a moderately high annual fee, a high interest rate and a moderately low number of interest-free days.
+The Virgin Australia Velocity Flyer Visa Card comes with a moderate annual fee, a high interest rate and a moderately low number of interest-free days.

-You can earn unlimited Velocity Points that are redeemable for travel, shopping, entertainment and discounts.
+You can earn Velocity Points that can be put towards flights, accomodation, shopping, entertainment and discounts.

 The purchase and balance transfer offer lets you take advantage of 0 per cent on balance transfers and 0 per cent on purchases for a limited time.

 Up to four additional cardholders can be added for a fee, however each person must be over 16 years of age.

 The credit card is protected by security features including FRAUDSHIELD and Visa Zero Liability.
 You won't be held liable for fraudulent transactions made with this card.